richardslab/EXWAS_pipeline/README.md

 ## Usage notes
   * Specified within nextflow_template.config:
     * VCF for generating annotation files are specified separately from the input to run Regenie.
-Sites-only VCF files can be used to generate annotation, as it is smaller file size and faster to run
+Sites-only VCF files can be used to generate annotation, as it is smaller file size and faster to run.
+As long as the variants are the same, should not need to regenerate the annotations for each ExWAS (e.g., same set of annotations for all males and females, stratified analyses, etc)
       * if these VCF files have genetic data, a sites only vcf file will be created in any case using bcftools
     * Annotation files generated from VCF files will be matched by wildcard character if specified or assumes a 1-1 matching
         * e.g., if annotation file has name: **Sites_only_VCF_chr\*.vcf** and the regenie input file has name **Another_file_chr\*.pgen**, then will match based on whatever is specified by the character in the '*' position